bem/bem-xjst/docs/en/3-api.md

 $ cat stderr.txt
 BEMXJST ERROR: cannot render block b1, elem undefined, mods {}, elemMods {} [TypeError: Cannot read property 'undef' of undefined]
 ```

+### exportName option

+You can use `exportName` option for choose name of variable where engine will
+be exported.
+By default it’s BEMHTML or BEMTREE.

+For example read next.

 ### Using thirdparty libraries